Last Updated on March 28, 2021 by Grow with Bovees

 Buying the best compost aerator however can be a bit overwhelming, given the many models available.
 But we’ve diligently researched this segment, and narrowed down on 5 best compost aerators that will help you turn your compost pile easily and efficiently.

-It is made from solid 3/8-inch stainless steel and topped with comfortable, free-spinning glass-filled nylon handles, complete with stainless washers.
+It is a solid 3/8-inch stainless steel construction and topped with comfortable, free-spinning glass-filled nylon handles, complete with stainless washers.
 Further, the Lotech aerator measures 42-inches in height, and boasts a 29-inches effective depth, making is fairly easy to twist through vines and other harsh compostable material.

 Adding to this, it is easy to use by first cranking clockwise into the compost, and lifting without turning, which allows the integrated corkscrew to easily aerate any compost bin.